Information Technology Level 3

 About the apprenticeship you’ll study for

-As a Network Engineer for Openreach in Northern Ireland, you’ll study for a Level 3 apprenticeship in IT Software, Web & Telecoms.
-If you complete the course successfully, you’ll receive Level 3 Diploma in Professional Competence for IT and Telecoms Professionals and a Level 3 Diploma in ICT Systems and Principles.
+As a Network Engineer for Openreach in Northern Ireland, you’ll study for a Level 3 apprenticeship in Information Technology.
+If you complete the course successfully, you’ll receive Pearson BTEC Level 3 Certificate in ICT Systems and Principles and Pearson BTEC level 3 diploma in ICT professional competence.

 - This apprenticeship is an 18 month structured programme designed to develop the skills that you need to excel.